 Nothingness is nothingness of what it results, wrote Hegel in a super-polar called The Phenomenology of the Mind, which presents a simple vision of life.
-Simple provided you like mental games and Chinese puzzles.
+Simple provided you like five-star mind games and Chinese puzzles.
 Or German.
 And the hermetic sentences …

 And yet his sibylline sentence gave me the mad desire to reread the old Meister.
 Philosophy goes back years after, like LSD.
 Hallucinating as well.
 It gives gorgeous visions, panoramic scenery, the world unfolds, everything gets clear, the harmony is installed and then the eraser passes on the board, it is the descent, highway to hell, you do not understand anything, you flippy.
 Welcome home.
 Go down the street and shout: Hegel!Et gueule ! means: And shout!
 Lost in translation

 “Hegel’s dialectic walks on the head, it must be put back on its feet.” said Marx.
 The dialectic is not my piece of pie.
 Neither on the head nor on the feet.
 The dialectic –seen from here– is the mind that spreads to hide the Living.
 Wasted effort.
 You better make a sudoku.
 What I see especially in this sentence is a gratuitous negation.
 Absolute nothingness does not exist, exclaims Hegel in great need of comfort.
 Absence is the absence of something or of someone.
 Well-known Judaeo-Christian chorus …